 “I have no greater joy than to hear that my children are walking in the truth.”
 3 John 4

-As a new parent, I reflected on these verses, and with an understanding of the responsibility placed on me, I started asking how.
+As a new parent, I reflected on these verses with an understanding of the responsibility placed on me, so I started asking how.

 How was I supposed to lead my daughter to Jesus?

-Children are imitators.
-They are designed to learn by watching us and to copy what we do.
-If we want our children to know and love God, we must demonstrate to them what that looks like.
-We must show them what a life lived for Christ looks like.
+Children are imitators; designed to learn by watching us and copying what we do.
+If we want our children to know and love God, we must demonstrate what that looks like by living a life fully dedicated to Christ.

 For me, this meant changes.
-I had been a Christian for a long time, but in an honest reflection, I realized I had let my priorities gets mixed up and my life was not always pointing back to God (my lack of joy was a huge indicator of this).
+I had been a Christian for a long time, but my priorities got mixed up over time and my life did not always point back to God (my lack of joy was a huge indicator of this).

 So what does it look like to point your life at Jesus?

 - Make time with God your first priority.
-It is hard to live a life that glorifies God if we are not in communication with him.
+We cannot live a life that glorifies God if we are not in communication with him.